-Fractures systems and their fills were studied at 14 localities around Tor Bay (Fig. 2) where they are well exposed in the Devonian carbonate basement located close to the Goodrington Unconformity in coastal cliffs, wave-cut platforms, and quarries (Fig. 2).
-Structural geometries were recorded through the collection of orientation data, with brittle fault kinematics measured from: offsets of markers in the host rocks, the local preservation of slickenline lineations, and the preservation of asymmetric shear criteria such as enechelon veins and slickenline steps (Petit 1987).
-The relative ages of fractures and their associated fills were ascertained in the field from observation of cross-cutting relationships.
-In exceptionally well exposed cliff sections and rock platforms, observations and interpretations were also made using low-level areal images collected using a drone.
-Representative samples of oriented hand specimens were collected from mineral and sediment fills of fractures and were used to study the microstructure and relative-age relationships of mineralization and cementation using transmitted light optical microscopy.
+Fracture systems and their fills were studied at 14 localities around Tor Bay (Fig. 2), where they are well exposed in the Devonian carbonate basement located close to the Goodrington Unconformity in coastal cliffs, wave-cut platforms and quarries (Fig. 2).
+Structural geometries were recorded through the collection of orientation data, with brittle fault kinematics measured from the offsets of markers in the host rocks, the local preservation of slickenline lineations and the preservation of asymmetrical shear criteria, such as en echelon veins and slickenline steps (Petit 1987).
+The relative ages of fractures and their associated fills were ascertained in the field from observations of cross-cutting relationships.
+In exceptionally well-exposed cliff sections and rock platforms, observations and interpretations were also made using low-level areal images collected by a drone.
+Representative samples of oriented hand specimens were collected from mineral and sediment fills of fractures and were used to study the microstructure and relative age relationships of mineralization and cementation using transmitted light optical microscopy.

-As many of the fracture systems studied include faults with slickenline lineations, we used palaeostress inversion techniques to determine an approximation of the stress conditions responsible for their formation.
-This was carried out using WinTensor software (Delvaux & Sperner 2003), which utilises both the PBT axes method and the improved Right Dihedron method of Angelier & Mechler (1977) and Delvaux et al. (1995).
-These techniques have a consistent assumption that the slip vector data recorded in the field is parallel to the ideal shear component of the resolved stress tensor (Wallace 1951; Bott 1959).
-They are most appropriate where the host rock is mechanically isotropic, fault displacements are small, and where data is measured across a broad range of fault plane orientations (Angelier 1991).
+As many of the fracture systems studied included faults with slickenline lineations, we used palaeostress inversion techniques to determine an approximation of the stress conditions responsible for their formation.
+This was carried out using WinTensor software (Delvaux and Sperner 2003), which uses both the PBT axes method and the improved right dihedron method of Angelier and Mechler (1977) and Delvaux et al. (1995).
+These techniques have a consistent assumption that the slip vector data recorded in the field are parallel to the ideal shear component of the resolved stress tensor (Wallace 1951; Bott 1959).
+They are most appropriate where the host rock is mechanically isotropic, fault displacements are small and where data are measured across a broad range of fault plane orientations (Angelier 1991).

-In order to quantify fracture connectivity and volume of sediment fills in the Devonian basement, a drone-based orthorectified virtual outcrop model (VOM) was created for one very well exposed rock platform at Shoalstone Beach (Fig. 2) with an effective viewing resolution of 1-2cm.
-This was then interpreted manually and "ground-truthed" during subsequent fieldwork, to generate a fracture trace map which was used to quantify fracture attributes, both manually and using the FracPaQ MatLab extension (Healy et al. 2017).
-The relative connectivity of the fracture network was determined using fracture topology (for details see Sanderson & Nixon 2015), a characterisation technique that simplifies a 2D fault or fracture network into discrete branches and nodes.
-The ratios between different types of nodes (I-Y or Y-X), and branches can be used to determine the relative connectivity and spatial characteristics of the network.
-In addition, areal and volumetric calculations of the amounts of fracture fills were undertaken using the Image Processing toolbox of MatLab (see Supplementary Material).
+To quantify the fracture connectivity and volume of sediment fills in the Devonian basement, a drone-based orthorectified virtual outcrop model was created for one very well-exposed rock platform at Shoalstone Beach (Fig. 2) with an effective viewing resolution of 1-2 cm.
+This was then interpreted manually and ground-truthed during subsequent fieldwork to generate a fracture trace map.
+This map was used to quantify fracture attributes, both manually and using the FracPaQ MatLab extension (Healy et al. 2017).
+The relative connectivity of the fracture network was determined using fracture topology (for details, see Sanderson and Nixon 2015), a characterization technique that simplifies a 2D fault or fracture network into discrete branches and nodes.
+The ratios between different types of nodes (I-Y or Y-X) and branches can be used to